MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/work-mps-xml.md

  In the example, the **EnumerationValueProjectorCondition.Working** must appear as **Working**.
 To do this, display names for each of the following must be defined:

-- View: All projectors
+- View: All projectors.

-- Enumerations: working, broken, in repair, new
+- Enumerations: working, broken, in repair, new.

 ```
   <LanguagePacks>